Quest for the Best Permalink Structure

 Also, excessively long URL has been rated in the negative search engine factors with minimal importance.
 If you had post name in the permalink structure as you should, and would to use excessively long post titles, you should shorten the URL by manually editing the post slug (or shortening the post name).

-The Best Permalink Options for SEO
+The best permalink options for SEO

 In short, the best permalink for search engine optimization is any permalink with words in it (versus permalink consisting only numbers).
 Preferably this is the post name (%postname% in WordPress).